CJ445/face-recognition/README.md

 face_cascade = cv2.CascadeClassifier('haarcascades/haarcascade_frontalface_default.xml')
 ```

-2. **Detecting Faces**: The 'detectMultiScale()' method is used to detect faces in the input image.
+2. **Detecting Faces**: `The detectMultiScale()` method is used to detect faces in the input image.
 This method returns a list of rectangles, where each rectangle corresponds to a detected face.
 ```
 gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY)
 faces = face_cascade.detectMultiScale(gray, scaleFactor=1.3, minNeighbors=5)